 Physicians are not expected to 'balance' these obligations, per se.
 When ethical principles are in conflict, physicians may feel compelled to prioritize the principles of beneficence and non-maleficence over justice given their fiduciary obligation to their individual patients.
 As such, providers may feel that they are acting ethically by promoting their patients' best interest.
 Considering the interests of their own patients neglects the interests of other patients, who may be harmed when physicians manipulate waitlist priority.
-Because fiduciary obligations of physicians towards individual patients are so strong, and because even well-intentioned physicians may be unable to effectively consider justice considerations against utility at the individual-level, OPTN/UNOS safeguards (see below) can help physicians to mitigate manipulation of waitlist priority, This dilemma arises when clinical discretion crosses a line from patient advocacy to dishonest manipulation.
+Because fiduciary obligations of physicians towards individual patients are so strong, and because even well-intentioned physicians may be unable to effectively consider justice considerations against utility at the individual-level, safeguards (see below) can help ensure that all patients are treated equally.